jamesalmeida/tesla-infotainment/README.md

    npm install
    ```

+3. Use the `.env.template` to create your own `.env` file.
+Add your API key for [Google Maps](https://cloud.google.com/maps-platform) and also a mapID for the maps styles to match Tesla's car maps.
+You can use mine (it's in the template) or create your own.

-3. Start the development server:
+4. Start the development server:
    ```
    npm start
    ```